pdfmonkey/n8n-nodes-pdfmonkey/README.md

   - Uses a simple 2-second interval between status checks when polling
   - Downloads the PDF automatically if generation is successful and auto-polling is enabled
 - **Get Document**: Get document details and check its generation status
-- **Download PDF**: Download a generated PDF document and save it as a binary file
+- **Download File**: Download a generated PDF or image document and save it as a binary file
 - **Delete Document**: Delete a previously generated PDF document from PDFMonkey

 ### PDFMonkey Trigger Node